Improper Lane Change in Atlanta

 - Straddling two lanes for an extended period of time.

-There are a variety of reasons why motor vehicle drivers in the state of Georgia are forced to make quick lane change.
+There are a variety of reasons why motor vehicle drivers in the state of Georgia are forced to make a quick lane change.
 Some of the reasons for lane change include: animals that run onto the road, limited visibility due to fog or other poor conditions, medical problems that come on suddenly, oil spills on the road, poor road conditions that cause a motor vehicle driver to lose control of their vehicle, roadside obstructions, and rushing to a hospital,

 Unsafe lane change can cause motor vehicle collisions which often occur because a motor vehicle driver cannot move out of the way of a vehicle traveling in the opposite direction or the driver cannot break fast enough when being cut off by a driver who has changed lanes.